What is a 3-D Cell Reference in Excel?

-- If any worksheet is added between the referencing worksheet it will also alter the result because of the same reason as excel will still refer to the specific cell range.
+- Any worksheet added between the referencing worksheet will also alter the result because Excel can still refer to the specific cell range.

-This has been a guide to 3D Reference in Excel.
-Here we discuss how to use 3d Reference in Excel to refer cells in different worksheets along with practical examples and a downloadable template.
-You may learn more about excel from the following articles –
+This article is a guide to 3-D Reference in Excel.
+We discuss using a 3-D cell reference in Excel in different worksheets, examples, and Excel templates.
+You may learn more about Excel from the following articles: –